dustymabe/summit-2017-container-lab/labs/lab0/chapter0.md

 However, what is minishift?
 Essentially, it is a simple to use and launch instance of the same OpenShift PaaS you would use at work.
 Why is a PaaS included in a tool, much less a lab, focused on Containers?
-Well, the latest version of OpenShift, actually runs Docker Containers to host your "Platform" (in the PaaS sense) and your application.
+Well, the latest version of OpenShift, actually runs docker Containers to host your "Platform" (in the PaaS sense) and your application.

 If you would like to explore the OpenShift Console, you can see it running